-The first time I made garlic bread for a date, I grated a whole head on a microplane, figuring more contact meant more flavor.
-What I served was less garlic bread than a dare.
-She was gracious about it.
-I was up half the night.
-That dinner taught me that garlic has a volume knob, and your knife is what turns it.
+The first time I made garlic bread for a date, I decided to go overboard and grated an entire head of garlic.
+I figured that the more garlic that was in it, the more flavorful it would be.
+What I made was not really garlic bread, but more of a dare.
+She was very kind about it, but I was up all night.
+I learned from that dinner that garlic really does have a volume knob, and that your knife is the control.

 | Preparation | How to make it | Intensity | Best for |